mindersec/minder/docs/docs/manage_policies.md

 In order to detect security deviations from repositories or other entities, Mediator is relying on the concepts of **Policy** and **Violations**.
 A policy is a definition of a verification we want to do on an entity in a pipeline.
 By default, Mediator offers a different set of **policy types**, covering different aspects of security: repositories, branches, packages, etc...
+A **policy** is an instance of a policy type applied to an specific group, with the relevant settings filled in.

-When a policy is created for an specific entity, but this entity is not matching what's expected, a **Violation** is raised.
+When a policy is created for an specific entity, a continuous monitoring for the related objects start.
+An object can be a repository, a branch, a package... depending on the policy definition.
+When an specific object is not matching what's expected, a **Violation** is raised.
 When a violation happens, the overall **Policy status** for this specific entity changes, becoming failed.
-User can check the reason for this violation and take remediation actions to don't violate the policy anymore.
+User can check the reason for this violation and take remediation actions to comply with the policy.

 ## Prerequisites